-- Always Afloat / NAABSA, Safe Port, Safe Berth - Delivery, Redelivery of the ship - Time allowed for loading / discharging (voyage charter party only) - Communication procedure - Conditions related to financing of the ship or cargo - Speed warranties (time charter party only)
+- Always Afloat / NAABSA, Safe Port, Safe Berth - Delivery, Redelivery of the vessel - Time allowed for loading / discharging (voyage charter party only) - Communication procedure - Conditions related to financing of the vessel or cargo - Speed warranties (time charter party only)

-3.1 Always Afloat, Safe Port, Safe Berth
+3.2 Always Afloat, Safe Port, Safe Berth

-A charterer's primary obligation is to order the ship only to ports which, at the time the order is given, are prospectively safe (i.e., at the time the ship will arrive).
+A charterer's primary obligation is to operate the vessel only to ports and seas which, at the time the order is given, are prospectively safe (i.e., at the time the vessel will arrive).

 Secondary: if the primary obligation has been complied with but the port becomes unsafe, then the order must be cancelled and a new safe port ordered.
-In other words, the Charterer has to warrant to the owner the safety of the place to which he or she intends to send the ship.
+In other words, the Charterer has to warrant to the owner the safety of the place to which he or she intends to send the vessel.

-The charterer usually nominates the ship to a berth; this nomination specifies that the nominated berth is safe.
+The charterer usually nominates the vessel to a berth; this nomination specifies that the nominated berth is safe.

-Therefore, generally, the risk of a port or berth being unsafe is very often primarily on the charterer.
+Therefore, generally, the risk of a port or berth being unsafe is very often primarily for the charterer.
 The greater the degree of liberty which the charterer enjoys to choose the port, the greater the necessity to imply a warranty of safety.
-Where, on the other hand, the information given about the intended port is more specific, it is more natural to conclude that the owner has satisfied itself as to its safety, or is prepared to take the risk of its unsafety.
+Where, on the other hand, the information given about the intended port is more specific, it is more natural to conclude that the owner has satisfied himself as to its safety, or is prepared to take the risk of its unsafety.